carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 the work to be distributed to all the ranks, while the other ranks get placeholder values for the `partitions` and `counts` variables.

+Immediately below these lines, let's

+* distribute the work among the ranks with MPI `scatter`,
+* call the `inside_circle` function so each rank can perform its share of the work,
+* collect each rank's results into a `counts` variable on rank 0 using MPI `gather`.

-Immediately below these lines, we'll add the following three lines:
+by adding the following three lines:

 ```
 partition_item = comm.scatter(partitions, root=0)